Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Experiments

 \section{Experiments}

-In this section, we use Python 3.6 and Jupyter Notebook to conduct three types of adversarial attack method.
+In this section, we use Python 3.6 to conduct the proposed defence strategy and three types of adversarial attack methods.
 Using toolbox Advertorch \cite{49_ding2019advertorch}, we implement several adversarial attack methods as a baseline.
-For imperceptible adversarial examples, we compared our method with existed attack methods on three datasets such as MNIST \cite{47_deng2012mnist}, CIFAR10 \cite{48_krizhevsky2009learning} and IMAGENET \cite{39_russakovsky2015imagenet}.
-Secondly, we use our method to generate various types of unrecognizable adversarial examples.
-Finally, we test our method, which generates the adversarial patches.
-In the setting in which the patch size is same, we compared our method with existed methods.
+Firstly, we evaluate the proposed defence strategy on MNIST \cite{47_deng2012mnist}, CIFAR10 \cite{48_krizhevsky2009learning} and IMAGENET \cite{39_russakovsky2015imagenet}.
+Then, for imperceptible adversarial examples, we compared our method with existed attack methods.
+For unrecognizable adversarial examples and adversarial patches, we generate various types of them using the proposed method.

 MNIST dataset consists of 60,000 training samples and 10,000 samples, each of which is a 28x28 pixel handwriting digital image.
 CIFAR10 dataset is composed of 60,000 32x32 colour image, 50,000 for training and 10,000 for testing.
 ImageNet is large colour image dataset which consists of more than 1,400,000 natural images and 1000 classes.